-T-Mobile CEO discusses shared data plans, Windows Phone sales and the iPhoneAlex Wagner - Deputy Managing Editor, News Desk
+T-Mobile CEO discusses shared data plans, Windows Phone sales and the iPhoneAlex Wagner - Editorial Director of News and Content

 Both AT&T and Verizon are prepping new shared data plans that'll allow several devices on an account to share one bucket of data, and last week Verizon revealed that existing unlimited data customers upgrading to a subsidized device will need to switch to a shared plan once they're introduced.
 It doesn't sound like T-Mobile will be jumping on the shared data bandwagon any time soon, though.